Frontend-as-a-Service: explained in easy terms

-But let´s take a step back first and have a look at Service Oriented Architecture (SOA).
+But let’s take a step back first and have a look at Service Oriented Architecture (SOA).
 SOA is the answer to the increasing speed of innovation in IT.
-The good old monolith – i.e. a software program that tries to cover the widest possible range of applications – is today no longer able to offer sufficient flexibility, speed and to meet the demands of the modern commerce projects.
+The good old monolith — a software program that tries to cover the widest possible range of applications — is today no longer able to offer sufficient flexibility, speed, and to meet the demands of modern commerce projects.

-On the one hand, it is about the atomization of functions and, on the other hand, about no longer having to install and operate software in a complicated way, but simply being able to consume it as a service.
+On the one hand, it’s about the automation of functions and, on the other hand, about no longer having to install and operate software in a complicated way, but simply being able to consume it as a service.

 In this way, new services can be added flexibly or existing services can be replaced.

-Headless Services – Headless CMS und Headless Shops
+Headless services — Headless CMS and headless shops

 In the course of this specialization, many systems lose their head: the frontend.
 This allows manufacturers to concentrate fully on the technical functionality and offers maximum flexibility in presentation.
-However, the frontend cannot be omitted without replacement, because the content provided must be displayed and consumed by the user.
-This is where the path of virtue – i.e. service orientation – is usually left behind:
+However, the frontend can’t be omitted without replacement, because the content provided must be displayed and consumed by the user.
+This is where the path of virtue — service orientation — is usually left behind:

 Usually, individual software is developed here on the basis of development frameworks such as Symfony or AngularJS.
-There is a simple reason for this: there is no Frontend-as-a-Service yet.
-So while there is a variety of vendors to choose from for each part of a microservice-oriented architecture, companies have to make do with a “handmade” solution in the front-end.
+There’s a simple reason for this: there’s no Frontend-as-a-Service yet.
+So while there’s a variety of vendors to choose from for each part of a microservice-oriented architecture, companies have to make do with a “handmade” solution in the frontend.